sunflye/Juice-Shop-Analysis/report.md

 ## Goal

-Statically analyse vulnerable Juice Shop web application with semgrep tool.
-Deploy the environment and exploit some found vulnerabilities, suggest possible fixes.
+Statically analyse vulnerable Juice Shop web application with `semgrep` tool.
+Deploy the environment and exploit three found vulnerabilities, suggest possible fixes.

-## Team (Group CSE-01) responsibilities:
+## Team (CBS-01) responsibilities
 1. Polina Kostikova (p.kostikova@innopolis.university) — prepared the environment and implemented exploit scripts
-2. Sofia Palkina (s.palkina@innopolis.university) — wrote this report and suggested fixes
+2. Sofia Palkina (s.palkina@innopolis.university) — wrote this report and  proposed defense mechanisms
-3. Amir Bairamov (a.bairamov@innopolis.university) — wrote this report and prepared the environment
+3. Amir Bairamov (a.bairamov@innopolis.university) — wrote this report, prepared the environment and recorded a demo video

 ## Attack surface and scenarios description

 [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/) is probably the most modern and sophisticated insecure web application.
 It encompasses vulnerabilities from the entire OWASP Top Ten along with many other security flaws found in real-world applications.

 **Scenario:**
-- **Launch** the `Juice Shop`.
+- **Launch** the `Juice Shop Web Application`.
 - **Learn** as much as possible about it's vulnerabilities by using `semgrep`.
-- **Exploit** 3 vulnerabilities, using the provided example payloads.
+- **Exploit** 3 vulnerabilities.
-- **Suggest** possible fixes
+- **Suggest** defense mechanisms.

 **Schema:**